 1939-2019

-Registration will open December 1 and will continue until 9 a.m. on the day of the tournament
+Registration will open January 1, 2025, and close at 9 a.m. on the day of the tournament

-Players must provide their NAME, ACTIVE Chess Federation ID#, desired SECTION, and desired METHOD OF PAYMENT.
+If registering via email, you must provide your NAME, ACTIVE Chess Federation ID#, desired SECTION, and desired METHOD OF PAYMENT.
 Membership in the U.S. Chess Federation MUST BE CURRENT to play in the rated sections and will be checked upon receipt of registration information.

 To join or renew membership, visit /click new.uschess.org

-Payments for pre-registrations should be made in advance as registrations will not be complete until payment is received.
-Please contact us via email PRIOR to making any payment.
+Payments for pre-registrations must be made in advance as registrations will not be complete until payment is received.

 Method of payments STRONGLY PREFERRED include PayPal, Venmo, and CashApp - but cash will be accepted on site if necessary.